StrikingLoo/strikingloo.github.io/_posts/2022-08-24-personal-wiki-set-up.md

 And if you found this post entertaining or useful, share it on Twitter!
 Let's pave the web with wikis everywhere.

 _Follow me on [Twitter](https://twitter.com/strikingloo) to know when I write a new article._

+### Further Reading

+- [TiddlyWiki Beginner Tutorial](https://nesslabs.com/tiddlywiki-beginner-tutorial): If you don't want to have a whole personal website and don't feel that the level of customization afforded by a static website beats the ease of using a tool, I recommend you try TiddlyWiki instead.
+It is pretty plug and play and will give you most of the basic features you want for a personal wiki.
+As inspiration, this is one [Digital Garden made with TiddlyWiki](https://wiki.waifu.haus/#Root) that I find fascinating.